NVIDIA/optix-toolkit/README.md

 in the source directory so that future updates to the toolkit won't conflict with your personal presets.

-The supplied presets create build directories as siblings of the source directory with the name of the preset in the build directory name, e.g. `../build-otk-default`.
+The supplied presets create build directories as children of the source directory with the name of the preset in the build directory name, e.g. `build-otk-default`.
 This gives each preset a distinct build directory allowing you to experiment with different presets without them interfering with one another.